For a series such as Ocean Girl, there were quite a number of characters onboard.

 - Does Not Like Shoes: She keeps her sneakers for the first few episodes, but then ditches them later on.
 Seasons 3 and 4 ditch footwear completely.

 - Fish out of Water: An inversion.
 She's familiar with the human society and needs some time adjusting to her newfound world.
 This becomes lampshaded later in the season when she's back in civilisation and discovers that she prefers the island.
 Seasons 3 and 4 have her become more and more removed from human society.

 - Foster Kid: Was this prior to her being institutionalised.

 - Only One Name: After she ditches the name "Jane Seaforth".

-- Precocious Child: Was seen as this by the instutition and the reason for Hellegren's desire.
+- Wise Beyond Their Years: Was seen as this by the instutition and the reason for Hellegren's desire.
 Her actual skills become more "unlocked" over time.
 Demonstrated in season 3 and 4 when she's given an entire planet to rule despite being only 13 at the time of her reign beginning.

 Vanessa Lane | Live actor: Jaclyn PrinceA somewhat snooty girl at first, Vanessa-like the Bates-arrives on ORCA as a brand-new child.
 She is one of four children to last longer than a single season, not counting the above-mentioned characters.